-How Much Time Do The Eggs Take To Hatch?
+How Long Do Ghost Shrimp Eggs Take To Hatch?

 If you keep your ghost shrimps into a good and healthy environment they become pregnant every few weeks.
 After they get pregnant you will see green colored pinhead-sized eggs in their belly.
 As ghost shrimps are transparent the eggs are very visible.

 It takes 21-30 days to hatch the eggs.
 Soon after the eggs get hatched, those can be barely seen in the tank because the eggs are very tiny in size.
 Until the eggs are hatched, you will see the ghost shrimp moving its belly continuously with its legs if you observe the shrimp properly.